samumantha/EODIE/docs/index.rst

 You will need:

 * Access to remote sensing data over your timeframe and area of interest (e.g. Sentinel-2/Landsat)
-* A geospatial vector file with polygons of your objects of interests - supported formats are ESRI shapefile, GeoPackage, GeoJSON, csv and FlatGeoBuf
+* A geospatial vector file with polygons of your objects of interests - supported formats are, for instance, ESRI Shapefile, GeoPackage, GeoJSON, csv and FlatGeoBuf.

 EODIE is particularly designed for people wanting to exploit timeseries information of raster remote sensing data without the need for dealing with particularities of the data itself.
 EODIE produces human and machine readable csv files containing all information needed to start working with the data.